How we decided on the Best Patio Door Locks?

 For locking and unlocking, slide it in and out of place.
 Do take some caution when you use it though as there is a chance that this security bar can scratch up your handles.

 The Tough & Easy French Patio Door Lock is for two horizontal door handles only.
 More specifically, it fits P, D, and standard handles.

 An intruder should be able to notice this lock right away from the outside.
 Meanwhile, it won’t exactly stick out too obviously inside your home if aesthetics are your concern.

-As for how you use it, this French door lock features a padlock layout.
+As for how you use it, this lock features a padlock layout.
 It also comes with two keys so that you always have an extra to stash elsewhere or give to family members.
 If you wish, the design does allow you to change it to another similar-sized padlock or combination lock instead.